-Anyone that is either designated to be a host or an invitee, must exist in the Attendee section of the venue–so make sure to take care of registration uploads or open registration in enough time for people to be added to the event or meeting.
-Please note that you must pick a Host and have invitees to complete a meeting set up.
+Anyone that is either designated to be a host or an invitee must exist in the Attendee section of the venue–so make sure to take care of registration uploads or open registration in enough time for people to be added to the event or meeting.
+Please note that you must pick a Host and have invitees complete a meeting setup.

 How to Use Meeting Options

 There are many uses for one-on-one meetings such as the examples already mentioned.
-One such use of the meetings functionality is only during scheduled events to facilitate meetings between buyers and sellers.
-This is a common practice for structured networking (speed dating, match making, etc.).
+One such use of the functionality of the meeting is only during scheduled events to facilitate meetings between buyers and sellers.
+This is a common practice for structured networking (speed dating, matchmaking, etc.).
 These are preorganized programs, usually with specific goals or topics but not always.
 People go to a specific room or table and join the video conference call there in a face-to-face meetup.
-Sometimes these meeting have a host to help facilitate the introductions and conversations.
+Sometimes these meetings have a host to help facilitate the introductions and conversations.